open-sdr/openwifi/doc/app_notes/iq_ack_timing.md

   From above figure, it was discovered that the DC power caused by AGC action before the actual ACK packet is regarded as the beginning of the ACK packet, that is why the GAP calculation result is smaller.
 This bug has been fixed already in the Matlab analysis script.
 Following figure shows the fixed analysis result.

   ![](./iq-ack-timing-matlab-tx-ack-gap-fixed.jpg)

+  To relate the captured IQ snapshot (with ACK timing in it) with the detailed packet information in Wireshark, please check this discussion on github: https://github.com/open-sdr/openwifi/discussions/344 .